CatrineBjaldby/Thesis-codes-CMB/Example_5/README_EXAMPLE_5.md

 ### Run script
 - **`Run_example_5.py`**

-This script runs 7 Monte Carlo experiments using the algorithm implemented in `mphstar_noninv_unknownpath_ecm.py`.
+This script runs 7 Monte Carlo experiments using the algorithm .
 It simulates synthetic data, fits the model from chosen random initializations, tracks convergence via likelihood diagnostics, and exports results to CSV files.